 On 21-22 May 2017, the NGO Committee of the United Nations Economic and Social Council (ECOSOC) unanimously recommended to ECOSOC to grant the Geneva Centre special consultative status.
-The enhanced status of the Geneva Centre will become effective as of 26 July 2017.
+ECOSOC will review the recommendation adopted by the NGO Committee to grant the Geneva Centre special consultative status in its forthcoming session on 26 July 2017.

 The main objectives of the Geneva Centre are to: